Hogwarts Legacy: Plot

 To reveal the secrets of ancient magic, the protagonist completes four trials left by the Keepers.
-The trials feature complicated puzzles and dangerous tasks that require the skills the protagonist has acquired.
 Each trial leads to a Pensieve, a magical device used to store and review memories.
-The protagonist learns from the memories in the Pensieves about Isidora Morganach, a Hogwarts student who became a professor with abilities similar to the protagonist.
+The protagonist learns from these memories about Isidora Morganach, a Hogwarts student and later professor with abilities similar to the protagonist.
 Isidora was in conflict with the Keepers and left behind a hidden repository of ancient magic after using it to extract negative emotions, particularly from her suffering father.
 The Keepers realised that Isidora was inhaling the extracted emotions to increase her own power and failed to dissuade her, forcing one of them to eliminate her with the Killing Curse.
 Through their other adventures, the protagonist also learns that Ranrok, the leader of an ongoing goblin rebellion against wizards, seeks to find the repository and exploit it for his own ends.
 He collaborates with a group of dark wizards led by Victor Rookwood, a descendant of one of the Keepers, to locate it.

-After the protagonist completes all four trials, they receive one final task from the Keepers: to create a special type of magic wand from the artefacts found at the Pensieves.
-Fig sends the protagonist to Gerbold Ollivander, the wandmaker, to craft the special wand.
+After the protagonist completes all four trials, they receive a final task from the Keepers: to create a special type of magic wand from the artefacts found at the Pensieves.
+Fig sends the protagonist to Gerbold Ollivander, a wandmaker, to craft the special wand.
 As the protagonist leaves Ollivander's, they are ambushed by Rookwood, who proposes an alliance against the goblins.
-The protagonist refuses, resulting in a battle in which the protagonist manages to defeat him.The protagonist and Professor Fig find the repository intact, and the protagonist makes their choice between keeping the ancient magic sealed away or absorbing the power for themselves.
-Ranrok then locates Isidora's repository, absorbs the ancient power, and transforms himself into a dragon.
-Fig is mortally wounded, and the protagonist battles the dragon.
-The protagonist defeats Ranrok, which ends the goblin rebellion, and they proceed with the choice they made of what to do with the magic.
-Regardless of their choice, Fig dies, and Headmaster Phineas Nigellus Black and Weasley hold a eulogy in honour of him.
+The protagonist refuses, resulting in a battle in which the protagonist manages to defeat him.
+The protagonist and Professor Fig discover the repository.
+Ranrok interrupts them and destroys Isidora's repository.
+Absorbing the ancient power, he transforms himself into a dragon, injuring Fig. The protagonist defeats Ranrok, ending the goblin rebellion, and the protagonist makes a choice between keeping the ancient magic sealed away or absorbing the power for themselves.
+Regardless of their choice, Fig dies, and Headmaster Phineas Nigellus Black and Professor Weasley hold a eulogy in honour of him.

 The protagonist returns to finish regular school studies and prepare for the O.W.L. exams at the end of the year.
 They also continue to explore the castle's surrounding areas and go through adventures with companions Sebastian Sallow, Ominis Gaunt, Poppy Sweeting, and Natsai Onai if they have not completed them already.
-The journey ends with Weasley awarding the protagonist 100 house points for the extraordinary adventure, which ultimately leads to a win of the House Cup for their respective house.
+The journey ends with Weasley awarding the protagonist 100 house points for their adventure, which leads to a House Cup win for their respective house.